wlw-codes/dwm/README.md

 - fullgaps for easy gaps configurable by modifying the gappx int
 - fixborders to fix translucent borders on st
 - status2d for colours in statusbar
+- alwayscenter so that floating windows are always centred